-The Company had deferred tax assets net of deferred tax liabilities of \$15.0 million at June 30, 2022 and \$15.3 million at December 31, 2021.
-By jurisdiction, \$11.9 million was associated with the US, \$1.1 million was associated with China, and \$2.0 million was associated with Sweden.
+The Company's valuation allowances are due to uncertainty regarding the utilization of the deferred tax assets.
+The Company had deferred tax assets net of deferred tax liabilities of \$14.6 million at September 30, 2022 and \$15.3 million at December 31, 2021.
+By jurisdiction at September 30, 2022, \$11.9 million was associated with the U.S., \$1.1 million was associated with China, and \$1.6 million was associated with Sweden.
 The Company's gross deferred tax assets consist of federal and state net operating losses ("NOLs"), credits, and timing differences.
+On a regular basis, the Company evaluates the recoverability of deferred tax assets and the need for a valuation allowance.
+Such evaluations involve the application of significant judgment.
+The Company considers multiple factors in its evaluation of the need for a valuation allowance.